pmcgrenery/WxBrief/README.md

 - **[Autoprefixer CSS Online](https://autoprefixer.github.io/)** Used to check for css prefix omissions to ensure cross browser compatibility.

+- **[Leaflet Map](https://www.leafletjs.com)**.
+Used as the foundation for the interactive radar map.
+This is a free and open-source javascript library.

+- **[Leaflet Providers](https://github.com/leaflet-extras/leaflet-providers)** This Leaflet plugin was added to the project to simplify the addition of Mapbox base layers to the map.
+This is a free open-source plugin.

 - **[Mapbox Tile Service](https://www.mapbox.com/mts)** This free map tiling service was used to provide the base layers for the map.
 Three of Mapbox's free base layers are used in the project.
 These are dark, light and satellite view.

-- **[Rapid API Airport](https://www.rapidapi.com)** This API is a free and unlimited API from rapid-api that was used to get the airport information on the airport page.
+- **[Rapid API Airport Info](https://rapidapi.com/Active-api/api/airport-info)** This API is a free and unlimited API from rapid-api that was used to get the airport information on the airport page.

 - **[AVWX API](https://avwx.docs.apiary.io/#)** This open-source API was used to retrieve METAR, TAF, runways and airport elevation.
 The API is limited to 4000 free calls per day and premium tiers are available above this.